egovernment/egovernment.github.io/_documentation/codebase/model-eregistrations.markdown

 The basic model types can be found in [dbjs](https://github.com/medikoo/dbjs) and [dbjs-ext](https://github.com/medikoo/dbjs) projects, and are documented in [Basic types](/framework/model-basic/) section.

 The types specific to eRegistrations project are defined in eRegistrations package in [model](https://github.com/egovernment/eregistrations/tree/master/model) folder.
 This is where all reusable (not system specific) definitions for any eRegistrations system are placed.
-As eRegistrations came through different evolutions and not all systems reflect latest evolution, the model folder may contain definitions adequate for old version of systems (e.g. [business-process](https://github.com/egovernment/eregistrations/tree/master/model/business-process) folder contains old definition of `BusinessProcess` model, that's still in use by Lomas system, while recent one, as described by the diagram can be found in [business-process-new](https://github.com/egovernment/eregistrations/tree/master/model/business-process-new) folder).
+As eRegistrations came through many changes and not all systems reflect latest version, the model folder may contain definitions adequate for old version of systems (e.g. [business-process](https://github.com/egovernment/eregistrations/tree/master/model/business-process) folder contains old definition of `BusinessProcess` model, that's still in use by Lomas system, while recent one, as described by the diagram can be found in [business-process-new](https://github.com/egovernment/eregistrations/tree/master/model/business-process-new) folder).

 ### Import of model definitions

 What model definitions land in given process is decided in one central file.
-It is `server/model.js` for server pocesses and `apps/{ appName }/client/model.js` for client processes.
+It is `server/model.js` for server processes and `apps/{ appName }/client/model.js` for client processes.
 It's the only place were model definitions should be imported (required).
 In all other application modules all types should just be directly accessed on `db` object.

 ## eRegistrations specific model